sippey/sippey.github.com/_posts/1996/1996-08-01-an-astral-theory-of-rock.md

 ---
 layout: post
-title: An Astral Theory of Rocks
+title: An Astral Theory of Rock
 date: 1996-08-01 12:00
 ---